mosdef-hub/mbuild/docs/recipe_development.rst

 Finally, we have ``FCC = mbuild_fcc.mbuild_fcc:FCC``.

-Make sure you have mBuild installed, then install your plug-in project in the same location as the ``setup.py`` file.
+Make sure you have mBuild installed, then run the command below in the directory where the ``setup.py`` file is located.

 ``pip install -e .``